ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 * Set to **Enabled**.
 * Optionally, enable logging.

-If the DHCP services are enabled on the edge, you can test for Internet connectivity by logging in to one of the VMs that are attached to the network for which the firewall and DNAT rules are defined.
+If the DHCP services are enabled on the edge, you can test for internet connectivity by logging in to one of the VMs that are attached to the network for which the firewall and DNAT rules are defined.

 The steps differ depending on the VM operating system and network configuration:
 * For a Windows VM, renew the DHCP lease.
 Open a command line and issue the `ipconfig /renew` command.